theskibidikid/theskibidikid/README.md

 - 👀 I’m interested in
 - 🌱 I’m currently learning how to
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me: smooochy
+- 📫 How to reach me:
 - ⚡ Fun fact: